vercre/vc/docs/src/security/disclosure-policy.md

 A pre-notification may be published on the security announcements mailing list, providing information about affected projects, severity, and the embargo date.

-On the embargo date, the Vercre security mailing list is sent a copy of the announcement.
+On the embargo date, the Credibil security mailing list is sent a copy of the announcement.
 The changes are pushed to the public repository and new builds are deployed.